[Translate to English:]

 Welcome to the International Centre

-About 12% of our students are "international students" with foreign nationality and/or having completed a foreign degree before starting their current studies at our university.
+Around 10% of our students are "international students", with foreign nationality and/or have obtained a foreign degree before starting their current studies at our university.

-Distance-learning students study most of the time at home.
-For about 3% this means: from neighbouring countries like Germany, Italy, Switzerland or Slovakia; but there are also students coming from Poland or even arrive every two months from Russia for the on-campus sessions.
+Distance-Learning students spend most of their time studying from home.
+For around 3% of them, this means: from our neighbouring countries Germany, Italy, Switzerland, or Slovakia; but there are also students who come to us three times a semester from Poland or even from Russia.

 Distance learning includes an international dimension